callat-qcd/project_0vbb/README.md

 mpl    version: 2.0.2
 ```

+*** Copyright Notice ***
+project_0vbb v1.0-beta Copyright (c) 2018, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at  IPO@lbl.gov.

+NOTICE.
+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit other to do so.

+****************************

 | | | |
 |:---:|:---:|:---:|
 | [<img src='./data/incite_logo.png' width='275'/>](http://www.doeleadershipcomputing.org/)  | [<img src='./data/olcf_logo.png' width='275'/>](https://www.olcf.ornl.gov/) | [<img src='./data/llnl_logo.png' width='275' />](https://hpc.llnl.gov/) |